chochain/weForth/README.md

 * WASM -O3 => err functions (wa.*) not found
 * FireFox v122, is 2x faster than v120
 * Chrome is about 10% slower than FireFox
-* weForth 4.2 w float32-enabled, runs equally fast as int32, but why?
+* weForth 4.2 w float32-enabled, runs faster than int32, but why?
+* weForth 4.2 w float32/real-time is slower due to message passing
+* weForth 4.2 w float32/real-time is even slower without WebGL, why?

 ### TODO
 * Physics Engine